Yann39/self-hosted/README.md

     - a **service** which will point to our container application running on port `3001`
     - an HTTP **router** that will match `dashdot.example.com` URL on our `websecure` **entrypoint** to point to our service
     - a **TLS** configuration that will use our `default` **certificates resolver**, so it can generate Let's encrypt certificates
+    - a **middleware** to whitelist an IP range via the `sourceRange` option which sets the allowed IPs to be the local and VPN client IPs (by using **CIDR** notation)
 - It runs in its own **network** (`dashdot-net`) but must also share the same network as Traefik (`traefik-net`) so it can be auto discovered

+We whitelist the following IPs :
+- `192.168.0.0/24` : The IPs given to any device on our local network
+- `172.28.0.0/16` : The IPs in the Traefik Docker bridge network

 ### Run